Bender-Gestalt Test: Background

 The first version of the Bender-Gestalt test was developed in 1938 by child neuropsychiatrist Lauretta Bender.
 The original test consists of nine index cards with different figures on each card.
 The subject is shown each figure and asked to copy it onto a piece of blank paper.
 The test typically takes 7–10 minutes, after which the results are scored based on accuracy and organization.
-It can be administered on both children and adults ages three and older.
+It can be administered to both children and adults ages three and older.

 Bender first described her Visual-Motor Gestalt Test in a 1938 monograph titled A Visual Motor Gestalt Test and Its Clinical Use.
 The figures were derived from the work of the Gestalt psychologist Max Wertheimer.
 It ranked in the top five most popular psychological tests used by mental health practitioners, particularly school psychologists, from the 1960s until the early 1990s when participation in the required training began to decline.
-It measures perceptual motor skills, perceptual motor development, and gives an indication of neurological deficits.
+It measures perceptual motor skills, and perceptual motor development, and gives an indication of neurological deficits.

 Additional versions were developed by later practitioners, although adaptations designed as projective tests have been heavily criticized in the clinical literature due to their lack of psychometric validity.
-All versions follow the same general format, but differ in how results are evaluated and scored.
+All versions follow the same general format but differ in how results are evaluated and scored.